moorepants/dissertation/physicalparameters.rst

 For the first six bicycles the head tube angle was measured directly using an electronic level.
-The different different accuracies of the models used in Delft and Davis are reflected in the measurment tables.
+The different different accuracies of the models used in Delft and Davis are reflected in the measurement tables.
 The bicycle frame was fixed perpendicular to the ground, the steering angle was set to the nominal position, tire pressures were at recommended levels and the bicycle was unloaded.
 The steer axis tilt :math:`\lambda` is the complement to the head